Money is complex.

 Another way you may be leaving money on the table is by not negotiating a job offer, not working towards a raise or promotion, or not finding a higher paying job.

-There is no step-by-step guide to your next raise that is applicable to every, single person.
+There is not a step-by-step guide to your next raise that is applicable to every, single person.

 Each employer is different.
 You’re going to have to tread the waters yourself to know what is possible for you.